Zebra

 The guy answering is still alive.
 Does that help?

-What country is the most fashion-forward?Regardless of level, offensive pass interference (OPI) rules begin at the snap.
+Do you think there's a chance the US reinstates the draft?Regardless of level, offensive pass interference (OPI) rules begin at the snap.
 So what you describe, technically, is OPI and illegal.
 I went to bed early so I didn't see all of the game.
 Is there contact downfield on many, if not all, plays?
 Yes.
 Is it always called?
 No. Depending on the situation, contact initiated by the receiver might be ignored if the QB was looking the other way the whole time and the play (pass) was thrown away from the contact.
 Same goes for defensive pass interference.
 But technically, contact initiated by the offensive player is interference.

 Didn't see that game and don't know what the ref said.
 But....